logankoester/freshbooks-cli-time-entry/README.md

 ## Usage

-    --list, -l - Display a list of time entries --help, -h - Display this message
+    --list, -l   - Display a list of time entries

+    --create, -c - Create one or more time entries from JSON data, either read from STDIN or passed to --data as a string

+    --data JSON - Time entry data for --create

+    --help, -h - Display this message

+See http://developers.freshbooks.com/docs/time-entries/ for more information.

 ## Examples